 – to answer your questions,

-– for our compliance with legal obligations and for the attractive and needs-based design and development of our services for you,
+– for our compliance with legal obligations and to design and develop our services in an attractive way that is tailored to your interests,

-– to manage awards, surveys, sweepstakes, raffles, or other promotional activities or events,
+– to manage awards, surveys, contests, giveaways and other promotional activities or events,

-– for other purposes to which you have agreed in individual cases.
+– for any other purposes to which you have agreed in individual cases.

-You have provided us with all data collected in this way either voluntarily (e.g. newsletter subscription, entries in your user profile, use of our services), or because we need them for the establishment, content design or modification of the contractual relationship (inventory data), or because we are legally obliged to collect them, or we have a legitimate interest in collecting them (e.g. for marketing purposes: to analyse and improve our services and our content on our website or our app or to avert dangers).
+All the data collected in this way has been provided voluntarily by you (e.g. subscribing to our newsletter, profile entries, using our services) or because we need it to establish, elaborate or modify the contractual relationship (inventory data) or because we are legally obliged to collect it or have a legitimate interest in collecting it (e.g. for marketing purposes: to analyse and improve our services and the content on our website and in our app or to avert dangers).

-Note on the right of objection: If we process your personal data on the basis of our legitimate interest and there is no exit option, e.g. due to a corresponding default setting, you can exercise your right of objection at any time by sending us an email to email@example.com You can find more information on this under your rights.
+Note on the right to object: if we process your personal data on the basis of our legitimate interest and there is no option to opt out (e.g. due to a default setting) you can exercise your right to object at any time by emailing us at email@example.com.
+Find out more in the section “Your Rights”.

-We only transfer personal data to third parties if this is necessary for the execution of the contract, e.g. to the bank entrusted with the handling of payments, if we are legally obliged to do so.
+We only pass on personal data to third parties if this is necessary to execute the contract (e.g. to the bank handling payments) and if we are legally obliged to do so.

 The basis for data processing is Art.
-6 para.
-1 lit. b) DS-GVO, which permits the processing of data for the fulfilment of a contract or pre-contractual measures, Art.
-6 lit. c) DS-GVO.
+6 § 1 lit. b) GDPR, which permits the processing of data for the fulfilment of a contract or pre-contractual measures, Art.
+6 lit. c) GDPR.

 Our app is offered as Software as a Service.
 For this purpose, we use the cloud computing service, Amazon Web Services EMEA SARL (Branch Office Germany Marcel-Breuer-Str.
 12, 80807 Munich) with servers in Germany.